grooviter/underdog/docs/guide/docs/blog/posts/2024/12/linear_regression_notes.md

       1  |     1  |        0  |        3  |           1  |           1  |  0.226957  |   0.22927  |  0.436957  |     0.1869  |        1518  |
 ```

-First, I’d like to see how features could be related to each other using a correlation heatmap:
+First, I’d like to see how features could be related to each other using a **correlation matrix**:

 ```groovy title="correlation matrix"
 --8<-- "src/test/groovy/underdog/blog/y2024/m12/LinearRegressionNotesSpec.groovy:correlation_matrix"